lwlsn/tidal-fuzz-completer/README.md

-# fuzz-completer
+# Fuzz-completer

 Tidal autonomous agent "Fuzz" is a code generator combined with the autocomplete package.
 It allows you to produce unique and syntactically correct Tidal code produced by a machine counterpart for use in collaborative improvisation.

 ## To run

+* Git clone this repository to somewhere local on your computer.

-* Git clone and add this repository to atom package directory ~/Users/yourname/.atom/packages
+* Also add this repository to atom package directory.
+This can be found in this:

+'~/Users/yourname/.atom/packages'

+* Install dependencies for the project, by copying and pasting the following command(s) into the terminal.

+'cabal install --lib split scientific random network hosc'

 * Open the terminal, cd into this repository>src